 As an admin, you can set different rules for groups or departments:

-This will alert you to any sharing violations in real time so you can take fast and immediate action like remove sharing permissions from shared files.
+This will alert you to any sharing violations in real-time so you can take fast and immediate action like removing sharing permissions from shared files.

 3. SET UP GOOGLE DRIVE DLP